Quick answer

 A KPI dashboard is a visual display of key performance indicators that gives business leaders an at-a-glance view of performance against goals.
 Learn what KPI dashboards include, how to build one, and see examples across sales, finance, and operations.

 What is a Business Dashboard?
-Types, Examples, and Best Practices
+Types and Examples

 A business dashboard is a visual interface that displays KPIs, metrics, and data insights in real-time.
 Learn how business dashboards work, which types exist, and how to design effective dashboards for executives, managers, and teams.